QUICK CONTENT LINKS:

 There are some Christians who believe, based on their understanding of this verse, that the unsaved are so depraved, so dead in their sin, that they cannot even understand the words of Scripture.
 You’ve probably heard this verse interpreted that way.
 Well, friend, that is not what Paul was saying.

-Notice that word “receive” there in verse 14.
+Notice the word “receive” in verse 14.
 It’s the Greek word dechomai, which means “to welcome.”
-An unsaved person, devoid of the indwelling Holy Spirit, may perfectly well understand what the Bible says, but he rejects its message, refusing to welcome it, or act on it.
+An unsaved person, devoid of the indwelling Holy Spirit, may perfectly well understand what the Bible says, but he rejects its message, refusing to welcome it or act on it.

 But you might say, “Hold on a second, Charlie!
 The text says that he cannot know them [or “understand them” NASB].”

 Well, when you look up the word “know” (v.
 14), you find out that it’s the Greek word ginosko.
 It does not mean that a person cannot comprehend the things of the Spirit intellectually; it means that they cannot know the things of the Spirit by experience.
-The reason the unsaved do not experience the things of the Spirit of God, isn’t because they don’t understand the Word, but because they do understand it, but do not welcome it.
+The reason the unsaved don’t experience the things of the Spirit of God isn’t because they don’t understand the Word, but because they do understand it but do not welcome it.

 So, it’s important to investigate the meanings of keywords in their original languages.
 How can you do that?
 Here are some excellent Greek and Hebrew dictionaries and word study books: